-The use of the fife in the traditional music of the County is given evidence from the XVII-th century.
-Later (in the XVIII-th century?), following the development of the strolling fiddlers activity, the violin came to add its timbre to the one of the fife.
+The use of the fife in the traditional music of the County is given evidence from the 17th century.
+Later (during 18th century?), following the development of the strolling fiddlers activity, the violin came to add its timbre to the one of the fife.

-First used by the military units at the beginning of the XIX-th century, the cornet is also adopted by the “orpheonic movement” (harmonic societies, brass bands...) born under the French Restoration, which develops from the middle of the XIX-th century.
+First used by the military units at the beginning of the 19th century, the cornet is also adopted by the “orpheonic movement” (harmonic societies, brass bands...) born under the French Restoration, which develops from the middle of the 19th century.
 It is at this moment that the “piston” cornet comes to join fife and drums, certainly by bringing its repertory of light music, polkas, scottish...

 The fife (lou siblet), from the german pfeifer (whistle).
 Small wooden (ebony) flute, of slightly tapered bore, with six or seven holes, and with a key or without key.
 Its small size confers it a treble register, within a tempered diatonic scale.